 William George Anstee (possibly his first name was ‘George‘) was born in New York (though see below) in 1850 to parents George A. Anstee and Ann H. Anstee.
 He married Mary Elizabeth Weller (b 1853), probably in 1874 (Mary put in the 1930 Census that she married at “age 21“), and they had children:

 - William Henry Anstee (b 1875 Lyons, married Mary Worley in 1905 in Lyons and they had children Clarence Henry Anstee (b 1907, married Helen Marie Thomson) and Doris Isabel Anstee (b 1911, married Melvin Simmons and then William Timpson).
+In the 1910 American Census the family were living in Lyons, Wayne, New York.
 William died in 1912 while undergoing an operation, the ‘Syracuse Herald‘ reported on 18 June 1912 “Lyons June 18.
 The death of William H. Anstee who lived in Montezuma Street this village died Sunday at the Geneva Hospital while undergoing an operation.
 The remains were brought here yesterday morning and taken to his home.
 Mr Anstee was born in this village 37 years ago and had always lived here.
 Besides his parents Mr and Mrs G. Anstee of this village he is survived by his widow Mrs Mary Anstee, one son Clarence Anstee, one daughter Doris Anstee of this village, five brothers Frank Anstee, Grover Anstee and George Anstee of this village, Charles Anstee of Manchester and John Anstee of Manchester, three sisters Mrs F. Cooper of Syracuse, Mrs Edward Yackal of this village and Mrs Leon Palmeter of Savannah.
 The funeral will be held from his late home in Montezuma Street tomorrow afternoon at 2 o clock“.
 William was buried at Elmwood Cemetery, Lyons);

-- Charles Benjamin Anstee (b 1876 Lyons, married first Addie Cooper and then Jessie McCall Street [or Beach?]
-(1876-1946, buried in Elmwood Cemetery, Lyons) and they had two children Vida Anstee (b 1907) and Irene Anstee (b 1910, married August C. Wunder in 1927 in Lyons).
+- Charles Benjamin Anstee (b 22 May 1876 Lyons, married first Addie Cooper and then Jessie McCall Street (1876-1946, buried in Elmwood Cemetery, Lyons) and they had two children Vida Anstee (b 1906, had a son Charles Arbogast in Lyons, who was brought up by the Arbogast family- she eventually married George Copeland) and Irene Anstee (b 1910, married August C. Wunder in 1927 in Lyons).
+The 1910 American Census is somewhat confusing as it states that Charles was a “teamster on a coal wagon“, living in Macedon, Wayne with a housekeeper Jessie Beach and her daughter Vida Beach (b 1906).
+In the September 1918 Draft Registration for World War One, Charles confirmed that he was born in 1876, also that he was living in Macedon, Wayne County and that his wife was Jessie.
+Charles was living in Culver Street, Lyons in 1941 when his mother died there.
 Charles died in 1955 buried at Elmwood Cemetery Lyons, Wayne County, New York, USA – “Charles B. Anstee, 79 year old farmer and labourer and lifelong resident of Lyons, died Tuesday at the Lyons Hospital after a long illness.
 He was born in Lyons May 22, 1876, a son of William and Mary Anstee.
 He leaves two daughters, Mrs. August Wunder of Lyons and Mrs. George Copeland of East Rochester; four grandchildren and three great grandchildren; a sister, Mrs. Fred Cooper of Syracuse and two brothers, John of Clyde and Grover Anstee of Lyons.
 Burial will be in Elmwood Cemetery.” per June 9, 1955 edition of ‘The Lyons Republican, NY‘);

-- George Washington Anstee (b 1878 Lyons, he married first Cora Lulu Arnold, having a son Floyd W. Anstee (b 1903 Lyons, living with his mother Cora L. Price and stepfather Francis L. Price in Geneva, Ontario in the 1915 Census – he married Florence Conklin).
-George and Cora must have split up soon after 1905 because George married Ida Elseworth in 1913 in Wayne County – he was already living with Ida in the 1910 Census in Lyons.
+- George Washington Anstee (b 26 November 1878 Lyons, he married first Cora Lulu Arnold, having a son Floyd William Anstee (b 1903 Lyons, living with his mother Cora Milliman and stepfather Bert O. Milliman at Geneva Ward 6, Ontario, New York in the 1910 American Census and living with his mother Cora L. Price and stepfather Francis L. Price in Geneva, Ontario in the 1915 Census.
+In the 1920s Floyd performed Military Service for the Co B 108th Infantry of the New York Guard – he married Florence E. Conklin on 31 January 1927 in Ontario, New York and he died on 12 June 1956 in Geneva, Ontario, New York).
+George and Cora split up soon after Floyd was born and George married Ida Elseworth in 1913 in Wayne County – he was already living with Ida in the 1910 American Census in Lyons, Wayne County [Note: Cora Lulu Arnold had children with George Washington Anstee, Bert O Milliman and Francis D. Price].
+In the September 1918 Draft Registration for World War One, George Washington Anstee noted that he was living at 1 Howell, Rochester, NY; that he was working in a shell factory; and that his wife was Ida Anstee.
 George died in 1941 in Rochester);

 - Caroline Anna Anstee (b 1881 Lyons, known as ‘Carrie‘ married Arthur Thomas Miller in 1899 in Wayne County and later Edward Lewis Yackel in 1906 in Wayne.
 She died in 1934 buried at Oakwood Cemetery Syracuse, Onondaga County, New York);

-- John Margot Anstee (b 1882 Lyons, married Mary Louise Havert having children in Lyons Carl John Anstee (b 1903, married Myrtle Lorraine Colegrove); Leon Jacob Anstee (b 1904); Glen P. Anstee (b 1910); Earl Raymond Anstee (b 1914, married Della Augusta Everitt – researched this family line, see above) and Irwin R. Corky Anstee (b 1928).
-John Margot Anstee was living in Clyde in 1922, he died in 1972);
+- John Margot Anstee (b 4 September 1882 Lyons, married Mary Louise Havert having children in Lyons Carl John Anstee (b 1903, married Myrtle Lorraine Colegrove); Leon Jacob Anstee (b 1904); Glen P. Anstee (b 1910); Earl Raymond Anstee (b 1914, married Della Augusta Everitt – researched this family line, see above) and Irwin R. Corky Anstee (b 1928).
+In the 1910 American Census the family were living at Galen, Wayne, New York where John was a farmer.
+In the September 1918 Draft Registration for World War One, John Anstee was a farmer living in Clyde, Wayne County.
+John Margot Anstee was still living in Clyde in 1922 and 1941, he died in 1972);

 - Albert Anstee (b 1885 Lyons, died 1886);

-- Frank Anstee (b 1887 Lyons, he was living in Lyons with his mother Mary, a single man, in 1930, handicapped with spinal meningitis.
+- Frank Anstee (b 17 April 1888 Lyons, living with his parents in the 1910 American Census.
+In the June 1917 Draft Registration for World War One, Frank wrote that he was living at “R7 D4 Ardus?
+Road Lyons” and that he was unmarried, working on his brother’s farm.
+He was living in Lyons with his mother Mary, still a single man, in 1930, handicapped with spinal meningitis.
 He died 1933 buried in Elmwood Cemetery, Lyons);

 - Edward W. Anstee (b 1890 Lyons, died 1891);